Market Timing vs Time in the Market

 It's Expensive

-Frequent trading and trying to time the market will also rack up brokerage commission costs, particularly for smaller investors.
-While the costs for a broker to execute a trade may be relatively low on a trade-by-trade basis, someone who trades frequently can see these fees & costs add up over time and make a significant dent in their investment returns.
+Frequent trading and trying to time the market will rack up brokerage commission costs, particularly for smaller investors.
+While the costs for a broker to execute a trade may be relatively low on a trade-by-trade basis, someone who trades frequently can see these fees & costs add up over time and significantly dent their investment returns.

 Smart Investing: Focus On Your Longterm Financial Goals

-It’s imperative to begin the investment process with a clear idea of what your goals are and the time frame for your financial plan to accomplish them.
-Once you do this, it should become clear that the goal is not to “beat the market” but rather to reach or exceed your personal goals.
-A diversified portfolio of investments that are held for a number of years has historically proven to provide greater returns than those who try to jump in and out of the market at what they believe are the lows and highs.
+It’s imperative to begin the investment process with a clear idea of your goals and the time frame for your financial plan to accomplish them.
+Once you do this, it should become clear that the goal is not to “beat the market” but to reach or exceed your personal goals.
+A diversified portfolio of investments held for several years has historically proven to provide greater returns than those who try to jump in and out of the market at what they believe are the lows and highs.

 Ready to Grow Your Wealth?